 “This trainer clearly doesn’t love what he or she does — you are just a paycheck to them.
 Find a trainer who wants to focus on you.”

-7. Your trainer is constantly comparing you to other clients.
+7. Your trainer is often comparing you to other clients.

 When a trainer explains an experience with another client, it can sometimes better help you understand an exercise or make you feel more comfortable trying something new.
 “A few anecdotal stories can be helpful, but constant comparison is not only annoying but unprofessional,” says Rubin.
 Remember you are paying for a private session and the attention should be focused 100 percent on you.